Hosamov/exclusions-db-electron/README.md

   - Served Date
   - Expiration Date (optional)
   - Button to save the data
-- /home/:exclusion/edit - renders page to edit an exclusion
+- /home/:exclusion/edit - renders page to edit an exclusion.
+Accessible by Admin or Supervisor users.
 - /home/:exclusion/delete - renders delete confirmation page for deleting an exclusion order.
-Accessible by Admin user.
+Accessible by Admin or Supervisor (except for Archived - Admin only) user.
 - /home/:exclusion/archive - renders page with a text area for explaining why the active exclusion is being archived.
 - /home/archive - renders list of individuals who have previously been served an